 Not all Echinaceas are the Same

-Alfred Vogel’s meeting of minds with the Sioux medicine man, Black Elk, some 50 years ago helped bring one of the most amazing herbs, Echinacea purpurea (purple coneflower) to the attention of many people throughout the world.
+Alfred Vogel’s meeting of minds with the Oglala Lakota medicine man, Black Elk, some 50 years ago helped bring one of the most amazing herbs, Echinacea purpurea (purple coneflower) to the attention of many people throughout the world.

 Vogel tended Black Elk’s gift of Echinacea seeds in the organic garden at his clinic in Teufen in the north-east of Switzerland, creating a strong, healthy crop.
 The descendents of these plants can be seen each year in the magnificent fields of Echinacea grown in the canton of Thurgau where Bioforce, the company Alfred Vogel established in 1963, continues to grow and process his herbs using his exacting standards.